hwipl/blog/drafts/tc-bpf_from_c/README.md

-# TC-BPF from C code
+# TC-BPF from C Code

 This document describes how you can attach and detach an eBPF program for TC on a network interface from C code, without using the `tc` tool.
 It shows an